 Ann: I wish I had a million dollars in an account.
 [Laughter]

 Bob: I think we can all agree that even more important than having a million-dollar account is thinking, biblically, about the money that God's given us; right?
 I mean, that's the point that your book makes, Art; and I think it's the most important point.
 We've got to be faithful with what God gives us and handle it appropriately.
 That's at the heart of the book, The Marriage Challenge: A Finance Guide for Married Couples.

-I want to thank our engineer today, Keith Lynch, along with our entire broadcast production team; extra help today from Bruce Goff.
+I want to thank our engineer today, Keith Lynch, along with our entire broadcast production team.
 On behalf of our hosts, Dave and Ann Wilson, I’m Bob Lepine.
 We will see you back next time for another edition of FamilyLife Today.

 FamilyLife Today is a production of FamilyLife of Little Rock, Arkansas; a Cru® Ministry.
 Help for today.
 Hope for tomorrow.